FIGHTING FOR THE RIGHTS OF INJURED WORKERS

 #3: Wear Layers Appropriate for Extreme Conditions

 Some jobs may require employees to work in extreme conditions (i.e. hot or cold weather, snow, ice, rain, etc.).
 High and low temperatures can result in serious workplace illnesses and injuries.
-To prevent injury employees should wear the proper number of layers of clothing for the weather and stay hydrated when working outdoors.
+To prevent injury, employees should wear the proper number of layers of clothing for the weather and stay hydrated when working outdoors.
 Employers should install heating devices or provide cooling stations when necessary.
 Employers should also reduce the number of work hours during extreme weather conditions.

 #4: Immediately Report Safety Issues

 Employees should report safety issues to the employer immediately.
 Do not assume that an employer is aware of a dangerous or hazardous situation.
 Employers—create a culture of accountability.
 Let your people know that it is everyone’s responsibility to keep each other safe and informed of potential hazards.
-Create policies that reward or encourage the fast reporting of safety issues.

 #5: Immediately Fix Safety Issues

 Hurt on the Job?
-Call Us Now.
+Call Handler, Henning & Rosenberg LLC Now.

 HHR: A Family Story